OpenNeuroOrg/openneuro/packages/openneuro-cli/README.md

 To resume an interrupted upload or add files to an existing dataset:

-`openneuro upload --resume --dataset <accession number> <dataset directory>`
+`openneuro upload --dataset <accession number> <dataset directory>`

 This will add or replace any files in the dataset but does not delete any files that are only present in the server copy of the dataset.
-The `resume` flag will skip any files that exist remotely already.